rwaynewhite15/rwhite-challenge-1/README.md

 * Line spacing and line height was adjusted for all p text elements to make reading easier.

-* Comments were added to the CSS to provide referenct to what was being styled in the HTML.
+* Comments were added to the CSS to provide reference to what was being styled in the HTML.

 * The number of lines CSS code was reduced by consolidating repeated blocks of code into more general selectors.

 * More contrast was given to the 'seo' in the Horiseon h1 header to accomodate color blindness.

-* All images were given an Alt attributes to facilitate screen readers.
+* All images were given an Alt attribute to facilitate screen readers.

 * Heading attributes rearanged to fall in sequential order.